dsteinel/react-api-fetcher/README.md

 	yarn install

 ### Usage
-Run from the project root
+to start a the webpack-dev-server, run from the project root

 	npm run dev

-test it in your browser
+and test it in your browser

 	localhost:8080